cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-R, a GNU project, is a successor to S - a statistical programming language.
-It offers a range of capabilities - ``programming language, high level graphics, interfaces to other languages and debugging''. ``R is an integrated suite of software facilities for data manipulation, calculation and graphical display''.
+R, a GNU project, is a successor to S, a statistical programming language.
+It offers a range of capabilities including

+> ``programming language, high level graphics, interfaces to other
+> languages and debugging.
+R is an integrated suite of software
+> facilities for data manipulation, calculation and graphical
+> display''.

 The statistical and graphical techniques provided by R make it popular in the statistical community.
 The statistical techniques provided include linear and nonlinear modelling, classical statistical tests, time-series analysis, classification and clustering to name a few [@www-R].
 The number of packages available in R has made it popular for use in machine learning, visualization, and data operations tasks like data extraction, cleaning, loading, transformation, analysis, modeling and visualization.
 It's strength lies in analyzing data using its rich library but falls short when working with very large datasets [@book-R].

-# pbdR -o-
+# pbdR :o:

 |          |                           |